X-Men: Background and creation

-In 1963, with the success of the Fantastic Four, co-creator Stan Lee wanted to create another group of superheroes.
-Unlike Lee's earlier creations such as Spider-Man who acquired their powers through scientific means, Lee decided that this new group of heroes were "mutants", born with powers as he had grown weary of creating separate origins for each superhero.
+In 1963, following the success of the Fantastic Four, co-creator Stan Lee wanted to create another group of superheroes.
+Unlike Lee's earlier creations such as Spider-Man, who acquired their powers through different scientific means, Lee decided that this new group of heroes were "mutants", born with latent powers as he had grown weary of creating separate origins for each superhero.

 In a 1987 interview, Kirby said:

 The X-Men, I did the natural thing there.
 What would you do with mutants who were just plain boys and girls and certainly not dangerous?
 You school them.
 You develop their skills.
 So I gave them a teacher, Professor X. Of course, it was the natural thing to do, instead of disorienting or alienating people who were different from us, I made the X-Men part of the human race, which they were.
 Possibly, radiation, if it is beneficial, may create mutants that'll save us instead of doing us harm.
 I felt that if we train the mutants our way, they'll help us – and not only help us, but achieve a measure of growth in their own sense.
 And so, we could all live together.

-Lee devised the series title after Marvel publisher Martin Goodman turned down the initial name, "The Mutants," stating that readers would not know what a "mutant" was.
+Lee's initial name was "the Mutants," but Marvel publisher Martin Goodman rejected this on the grounds that readers would not know what a "mutant" was.

-Within the Marvel Universe, the X-Men are widely regarded to have been named after Professor X. The original explanation for the name, as provided by Xavier in The X-Men #1 (1963), is that mutants "possess an extra power ... one which ordinary humans do not!!
+While the X-Men are often assumed to have been named after Professor X, the original explanation for the name, provided by Xavier in The X-Men #1 (1963), is that mutants "possess an extra power ... one which ordinary humans do not!!
 That is why I call my students ...
 X-Men, for EX-tra power!"